-ART HISTORY 4535
+4535 ART HISTORY

-CREDIT: 0.5 This course will be a chronological survey of the major social and political events of Western Civilization from antiquity through the early twentieth century.
+This course will be a chronological survey of the major social and political events of Western Civilization from antiquity through the early twentieth century.
 The impact of these events on artwork will be explored and discussed in detail.
 The course will begin with artwork from several ancient civilizations and explore how artwork has changed dramatically throughout history.
 The intersection of political, economic, and social factors with the development of artwork will be a focus of the course.
+Satisfies the elective OR fine arts requirement.